This post contains affiliate links, which means that I may receive a small commission if you book through my links, at no extra cost to you.

 I did the “Route des Abbeys” which follows the winding Seine River from Allouville to Rouen.
 As one would expect there are MANY abbeys in several charming towns.

 - Abbey at St. Martin de Boscherville

-My final night was at the Nomad Paris Roissy Charles de Gaulle at the airport.
+I stayed at the Nomad Paris Roissy Charles de Gaulle at the airport.
 I arrived soon after France won the FIFA World Cup.
 The hotel is very modern and reasonably priced.
 I’ve stayed here in the past and love it.
 They have a restaurant and their excellent dinner buffet is just under 20 Euros.

-So this three week itinerary for my trip to the Ardèche, Provence, Paris and Normandy was busy but definitely full of unique experiences and sites.
+So this three-week itinerary for my trip to the Ardèche, Provence, Paris and Normandy was busy but definitely full of unique experiences and sites.